His Majesty's Naval Service

-His Majesty's Naval Service is the United Kingdom's naval warfare and maritime service.
+His Majesty's Naval Service, referred to colloquially as the Royal Navy, after the primary fighting arm of the service, is the United Kingdom's naval warfare and maritime service.
 It consists of the Royal Navy, Royal Marines, Royal Fleet Auxiliary, Royal Naval Reserve, Royal Marines Reserve and Naval Careers Service.
-The term Naval Service should be distinguished from the "UK Naval Services", which consist of the Naval Service and the Merchant Navy.
 The Naval Service as a whole falls under the command of the Navy Board, which is headed by the First Sea Lord.
-This position is currently held by Admiral Sir Ben Key (appointed November 2021).
+This position is currently held by General Sir Gwyn Jenkins (appointed May 2025).
 The Defence Council delegates administration of the Naval Service to the Admiralty Board, chaired by the Secretary of State for Defence.

 The Naval Service is dominated by the Royal Navy, and operates primarily from three bases in the United Kingdom where commissioned ships are based; Portsmouth, Clyde and Devonport, the last being the largest operational naval base in Western Europe.
-As of early 2023, there were about 180 vessels in service with the various branches of the Naval Service and supporting organisations, at that time including; 72 commissioned ships of the Royal Navy, 33 landing craft of the Royal Marines, 63 auxiliary vessels of Marine Services and 13 auxiliary ships of the Royal Fleet Auxiliary.
-As of March 2019, HM Naval Service employed a total of 40,600 personnel.
+As of September 2025, there were about 90 vessels in service with the various branches of the Naval Service, plus more than 90 additional vessels operated by the supporting Serco Marine Services.
+These vessels included: 64 commissioned ships of the Royal Navy, 17 principal landing craft of the Royal Marines, 10 auxiliary ships of the Royal Fleet Auxiliary and 90+ supporting Marine Services vessels.
+Additional vessels are under charter to the Ministry of Defence.
+As of 2022, HM Naval Service (Royal Navy, Royal Marines, Royal Fleet Auxiliary and Naval Careers Service) employed about 39,500 regular and reserve personnel.

 In 2020, the First Sea Lord announced that the 'Naval Service' will informally be known as the 'Royal Navy'.
 The Royal Navy was made a colloquial name for the Naval Service as part of a transformation programme with the approval of the Navy Executive Committee to reflect the strength of the Royal Navy brand and assist with unifying the force.

-The total displacement of the Royal Navy and the Royal Fleet Auxiliary is, as of early 2023, in excess of 772,000 tonnes.
+The total displacement of the Royal Navy and the Royal Fleet Auxiliary is, as of September 2025, around 678,500 tonnes, while the combined displacement of Royal Marine landing craft is approximately an additional 2,200 tonnes.